neurocyte/zg/README.md

 ## Relation to Ziglyph
 zg is a total re-write of some of the components of Ziglyph.
 The idea was to reduce binary size and improve performance.
-These goals were achieved by using trie-like data structures instead of generated functions.
+These goals were achieved by using trie-like data structures (inspired by [Ghostty's implementation](https://mitchellh.com/writing/ghostty-devlog-006)) instead of generated functions.
 Where Ziglyph uses a function call, zg uses an array lookup, which is quite faster.
 In addition, all these data structures in zg are loaded at runtime from compressed versions in the binary.
 This allows for smaller binary sizes at the expense of increased memory footprint at runtime.

 Benchmarks demonstrate the above stated goals have been met: